keyshade-xyz/keyshade/docs/getting-started/installing-the-cli.md

 description: A walkthrough of how to install the Keyshade CLI
 ---

-# Installing the CLI
+# Setting up the CLI

 The Keyshade CLI serves as the entrypoint for your projects and apps to use Keyshade.
-Currently, our CLI binary is hosted over npm registry, and it can be installed by running the following command:
+Currently, our CLI binary is hosted over the npm registry, and it can be installed by running the following command:

+## Installation

 ```sh
 npm i -g @keyshade/cli